denten-books/plain-text/main.md

 history and in David Golumbia's excellent *Cultural Logic of Computation.* The cultural logic of computation inevitably leads to a bleak vision of of Johanna Drucker calls "mathesis," the triumph of deterministic quantification over indeterminate, anti-positivist forces of the humanities.
-The historical link between computation and the military industrial complex, cannot be denied.
-But they are contingent, rather than causal connections.
+The historical links between computation and the military industrial complex, cannot be denied.
+But the links are contingent, rather than necessary connections.
 In moving towards a notion of critical computing, we are able to draw on a multiplicity of historical practices that suggest an alternative mode of engagement with the computational environment, one in which literature has plenty to say.

 The personal computer governing the production of textuality today emerged from an amalgam of automated devices, chief among them the telegraph, the typewriter